albar965/littlenavmap-manual/src/en/PROFILE.rst

 The vertical and horizontal zoom distances set by the user are not changed while *Little Navmap* keeps the aircraft visible.

-See also for more information on jump back in the options dialog on :ref:`simulator-aircraft` which partially affects this function.
+See also for more information on jump back in the options dialog on page :ref:`options-simulator-aircraft` which partially affects this function.
 See the related tooltips for more information.

 This function is independent of the related :ref:`center-aircraft`.